-In addition to procedures in the event of an emergency, Perris Lake High School has incorporated many safe school strategies in the daily lives of our students.
+In addition to procedures in the event of an emergency, Perris Lake High School/Scholar+ OLA has incorporated many safe school strategies in the daily lives of our students.
 They include:

-- Fencing around the perimeter of the campus - ❖ A "closed campus' sign-in policy for all visitors - ❖ Campus supervisor AM and PM yard duty stations - ❖ Campus safety rules signed by both students and parents - ❖ Referral system for unsafe conduct
+- Fencing around the perimeter of the campus - ❖ A "closed campus' sign-in policy for all visitors

+- ❖ Campus supervisor AM and PM yard duty stations - ❖ Campus safety rules signed by both students and parents - ❖ Referral system for unsafe conduct

-To create a school culture that promotes self-monitoring behavior, Perris Lake High School provides its students with an education on a wide range of safety issues through Anti-Bullying education, Red Ribbon Week, School wide assemblies, proactive supervision, relationship building with students, and presentations to staff during staff meetings.
+To create a school culture that promotes self-monitoring behavior, Perris Lake High School/Scholar+ OLA provides its students with an education on a wide range of safety issues.